What Are My Addiction Treatment Options?

 It is possible to successfully recover from an addiction of any kind, and the chances are increased when recovery is undertaken in a professional rehabilitation centre.

-Many people seek treatment for substance use disorders such as alcoholism, opioid addiction or cannabis dependency.
+Many people seek treatment for substance use disorders such as alcoholism (alcohol use disorder), opioid addiction or cannabis dependency.
 However, there is an increasing number of people requiring professional treatment for behavioural addictions such as gambling, internet and sex addiction.

 If not properly managed and treated, these disorders can have long-lasting detrimental effects on an individual’s physical, mental and emotional health.